Launch Offer

 These credits serve as a measurable way to track and quantify the positive impact of actions taken to reduce plastic waste.
 By assigning a value to these efforts, plastic credits establish a system where individuals and organizations can earn credits for recycling, reducing single-use plastics, supporting clean-up initiatives, or investing in innovative solutions.

-Plastic credits: how does it work?
+Plastic credits: how do they work?

 Various organizations issue plastic credits, and it is important to only acquire these credits from reputable organizations.
 Some of the biggest plastic credit programs are run by organizations like Verra, rePurpose Global Inc, Zero Plastic Oceans, and Plastic Credit Xchange.